anchetaWern/anchetawern.github.io/source/_posts/2014-02-25-a-whirlwind-tour-of-web-developer-tools-package-managers.markdown

 The `packageDir` is where packages are installed.
 The `baseUrl` is the directory in which to make relative package paths from.
 The `dependencies` is where you specify the name and version of a package to install.
-Once you're ready to install just execute the `jam install` command in the root of your projects directory.
+Once you're ready to install just execute the `jam install` command in the root of your project directory.

 If at a later time you decide to add another dependency you can just add it to the `package.json` file.
 In the example below were adding `knockout` version `2.2.0` as a dependency: